What are they?

 How do they get injured?

-The LCL acts as a secondary stabiliser for the knee after the Cruciate ligaments are injured to prevent anterior and posterior translation.
+The runs from your outside of your Femur (thigh bone) to your Fibula (thin lower leg bone) acts as a secondary stabiliser for the knee after an injury to the Cruciate ligaments to prevent anterior and posterior translation.
 They also are there to protect your knee from buckling outwards (Varus movements).
 The most common forms of injury are through contact sports, non-contact hyper extension, non-contact Varus stress.

 What does it feel like?